Frank Hedges Butler: Career

 Butler became a partner in the family business, Hedges and Butler, in 1882.
 He was one of the first people in Britain to own a motor car, buying a Benz in 1897, and was the first honorary treasurer of the Automobile Club of Great Britain.
 With Charles Rolls, he helped to organize races from 1898, including the RAC 1000 mile Challenge, in which he took part, accompanied by his daughter.

 He was introduced to ballooning by Charles Rolls.
 During an ascent from Crystal Palace in London on 24 September 1901 in a balloon named City of York, he was accompanied by Rolls, his daughter Vera Hedges Butler, and Stanley Spencer (aeronaut).
 While flying over Sidcup, Frank's daughter Vera suggested the formation of an aero club within the Automobile Club.
 This, the Aero Club of Great Britain, later the Royal Aero Club, would become the regulatory body for aviation in England, responsible for issuing pilot's licenses and also playing an important part in the development of military aviation in Britain.
 By 1907 he had made more than a hundred balloon ascents, including the longest solo flight made in England in 1902, and what was then the longest cross-channel balloon voyage, from Wandsworth in London to Caen in 1905.
 This flight had not originated as an attempt to fly the Channel: the intention had been to observe an eclipse of the sun.
 In 1907 he published an account of his ballooning career, entitled 5000 miles in a Balloon.

-Butler was the second English passenger taken by Wilbur Wright during his demonstration flights in France in 1908.
+Butler was the second English passenger taken aloft by Wilbur Wright during his demonstration flights in France in 1908.
 He later became the first person to take a flying lesson at the flying school established at Hendon by Louis Blériot, although he never gained a pilot's licence.